neondatabase/website/content/docs/integrations/prisma.md

 ---
-title: Run a Prisma App
+title: Connect from Prisma to Neon
 enableTableOfContents: true
 redirectFrom:
   - /docs/quickstart/prisma
 ---

 Prisma is an open-source, next-generation ORM that allows you to easily manage and interact with your database.
-This topic describes how to create a Neon project, connect to it from Prisma, and optionally configure a shadow database for Prisma Migrate.
+This guide describes how to create a Neon project, connect to it from Prisma, and optionally configure a shadow database for Prisma Migrate.

 To create a Neon project and connect to it from Prisma: